 Since the large majority of our nation falls short on omega-3s when relying on diet alone, researchers suggest that supplementation is a practical and economical strategy to help American adults meet their needs.
 After all, healthy levels of omega-3s (i.e., omega-3 status) translate into whole-body health implications that should not be taken lightly.*

 That said, it is technically possible to consume more of just about any healthy thing, whether it's a nutrient or water.
 The primary concern you'll hear (read on to see if it's rooted in current science) from health practitioners is that extremely high omega-3 intake (i.e., many grams of EPA plus DHA consumed regularly each day) may contribute to blood thinning and reduce blood clotting.
-This would be relevant to folks taking blood-thinning medications or undergoing procedures, for example.
+This side effect would be relevant to folks taking blood-thinning medications or undergoing procedures, for example.

 That's the concern, but in fact, mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, says there's reason to calm your fears.
 She explains, "The old wives' tale that many health care practitioners are guilty of propagating to this every day is that fish oil thins your blood.
 The fact is, a quick look at the body of epidemiologic and clinical trial research over the past 30 years demonstrates, from multiple systematic reviews and meta-analyses, that there is, in fact, no increased risk for bleeding when people consume a total daily amount of EPA + DHA as low as 500 milligrams and as high as 10 grams (10,000 milligrams!)."